AliKhachab/AliKhachab/README.md

 - Frontend development ([from ByteGrad's courses](https://www.youtube.com/@ByteGrad)), in this planned order:

   1) HTML ✅
-  2) CSS and SCSS -- 60% complete
+  2) CSS and SCSS -- ✅
-  3) JavaScript
+  3) JavaScript -- 50% complete
-  4) React, Next.js, and TypeScript
+  4) React, Next.js, and TypeScript -- Started using React at hackathons!
   5) Making my own personal project -- Soon (Thinking of making something that displays unique video game controller inputs)
   6) Trying what I've learned at a hackathon  ✅